-How you define all the things, of course, also matters.
+How you define all of these things, of course, also matters.
 And it relates a lot to pricing, to product and the strategy or marketing presence.

 What are your views on trial user conversion or poor product usage?
 Also, what do you do extra to make people stick around to the product after a trial of your product?

-Anything from marketing initiatives, you know it gives a value like not what kind of feature; you need to use, but how to create a better business.
+Anything from marketing initiatives you know, it involves giving them value, and not what kind of features you need to use, but how to create a better business.

 I’ll give you an example.
-Now in our world i.e. field service world.
-Many people don’t realise that they can give tips, basically offer the option for the customer to give them tips.
-And, once presenting the software, almost one out of five jobs, we’ll get about $30 to $40 for technicians.
+Now in our world i.e. the field service world, Many people don’t realise that they can give tips, basically offer the option for the customer to give them tips.
+And, once we are presenting the software, in almost one out of five jobs, we’ll get about $30 to $40 for technicians.

 Even related to your software, when they see the value they see that you’re educating them with, you’re always successful.

-So you’re saying you educate your users to succeed as an individual or as a business, not like how work is solving all your problems.
+So you’re saying you educate your users to succeed as an individual or as a business, and not only how work is solving all your problems.